mussatto/mussatto.github.io/_posts/2020-08-11-kotlin-measure-elapsed.markdown

 categories: kotlin time elapsed
 ---

-From the series "Stuff I always forget how to do and have to google"
+"Stuff I always forget how to do and have to google it"

 ## Calculate elapsed in millis in kotlin: